Lebanon - I'm surprised about modern Beirut

 At the Ramlet al-Baida Public BeachLeads from the Raouche Rock to the LighthouseMe infront of the Plaza BeirutIts a modern city, no war at allSoldiers do not like when I make photos of itTowards the PARIS Avenue

-There is this prominent rock called "Raouche", a huge landmark which is also the start point for all the resorts and hotels along the west coast beach areas.
+There is this prominent rock called "Raouche", a huge landmark that is also the starting point for all the resorts and hotels along the west coast beach areas.

 Natural landmark called the Pigeons' Rock